 This module follows DD1, to provide students with an understanding of the different signs and symptoms of common health conditions.
 This module will cover differential diagnosis of musculoskeletal, nervous, mental health, cardiovascular, endocrine and reproductive disorders.

-This module explores the concept of the multi-faceted human organism and prompts student to critically evaluate the mechanism of action of energy medicines, including homoeopathy, sound healing, color therapy and flower essences.
+This module explores the concept of the multi-faceted human organism and prompts student to critically evaluate the mechanism of action of energy medicines, including homoeopathy, sound healing, colour therapy and flower essences.
 The crossover of theories between biomedical and energetic models of healing from an evidence-based perspective is also investigated.

 Health Sciences, Foundations

-HSC is a self-paced learning module for students without prior human biology studies.
+HSF is a self-paced learning module for students without prior human biology studies.
 It introduces the structure and function of the human body and the major body systems, together with an introduction to pathology, microbiology and pharmacology.

 A specialist homoeopathy module that builds on repertorisation skills and teaches students to adapt case-taking to societal demographics.
 Case studies are analysed with consideration of acute, constitutional and miasmatic levels of prescribing.
 Detailed treatment plans will include potency, frequency, duration and expected outcome of therapy.